top of page

 Our first home buyer client was looking for a high-specs, high quality home in the eastern suburbs, around Glen Waverley.
 We found one which "ticked every box" (in the client's own words).
 They paid for a building and pest inspection, got the Contract of Sales and Section 32 reviewed by the solicitors.
 Our buyer's advocate assessed the property to be worth around $2.4-2.5 million, and it could sell for around the $2.5 million dollar mark, which is well within the client's budget.
 We agreed to proceed with preparing for the auction bid at around $2.5 million.

-The evening before the auction, the mortgage clerk sent our client a "valuation" of $2.1 million, which is significantly lower that our valuation of $2.4-2.5million.
+The evening before the auction, the mortgage clerk sent our client a "valuation" of $2.1 million, which is significantly lower that our appraised value of $2.4-2.5million.
 Now, because this opinion came from a person representing the lender, the client wrongly trusted the valuation and would not agree to bidding more than $2.15million.
 The property was eventually auctioned and sold for $2.52 million.
 Our property appraisal was spot on, and $2.52 million was a price which our client would be more than happy to pay for.

 Because of this unqualified advice from the mortgage clerk, our client missed out on their dream home.
 Their intense preparation and their hopes were dashed by this uncalled-for disruption from the mortgage clerk.
-They were emotionally distraught, knowing they could have bought their dream home, if they had not listened to the poor and unqualified advice from the mortgage clerk.
+Our buyers were emotionally distraught, knowing they could have bought their dream home, if they had not listened to the poor and unqualified advice from the mortgage clerk.

 It ticked all boxes, and it was their dream home.
 Their kids loved the house so much they had even chosen their rooms during the property inspection.
 They were full of hope and they had been discussing and planning how they could use the house.
-They had the capacity to pay for it, and they wanted this so much.
+They had the capacity to pay for it, and they wanted that so much.
 But because of the unqualified advice from the mortgage broker, they missed out.

 They realised that they had misplaced their trusts, and their heart sank when they knew what they had done.
-They could have walked away with the keys to their dream home, if they had not trusted their mortgage broker's property advice.
+They could have walked away with the keys to their dream home, if they had not trusted their mortgage broker's poor property advice.

 What went wrong with this mortgage broker's advice?

 The last minute "valuation" from the mortgage administrator was where things started going wrong for our buyer.
-Firstly, it is highly unusual for a reputable lender to send the buyers a "valuation" for any property before they receive the signed Contract of Sale for the property.
+Firstly, it is highly unusual for a reputable lender to send the buyers a "valuation" for any property before they receive the Executed (signed) Contract of Sale for the property.
 What the mortgage clerk provided was not a formal valuation.
 The mortgage clerk is NOT licenced and unqualified to provide that.

-Only fully licenced real estate agents and licenced property valuers can provide property appraisals or valuation, and lenders organise these formal valuations AFTER they receive the executed Contract of Sale, not before the buyers buy it.
-This also highlights the need for buyers to get a good assessment of the valuation before they make an offer, or they are more likely than not, to overpay, putting their finances at risk.
+Only fully licenced real estate agents and licenced property valuers can provide property appraisals or valuation, and lenders would only organise these formal valuations AFTER they receive the executed Contract of Sale, not before the buyers buy it.

 Since this "personal opinion" came from a person representing the buyer's lender, it gave our client the impression that it was what the bank will lend.
-From our extensive experience working with mortgage brokers and the mortgage process, we know this mortgage clerk is new and had no idea what he was doing.
+From our extensive experience working with mortgage brokers and the mortgage application process, we know this mortgage clerk is likely a new staff and had no idea what he was doing.
 He definitely wasn't aware that because of this action, he was about to lose his job.

-Because this mortgage clerk sent our client his opinion in the last minute and this wasn't brought to our attention until minutes before the auction, there wasn't enough time for us to clarify with the lender, and correct the client's expectations.
+Because this mortgage clerk sent our client his opinion in the last minute and this wasn't brought to our attention until minutes before the auction, there wasn't enough time for us to clarify with the lender, and to correct the client's misunderstanding.
 This very last minute disruption, resulted in our clients wrongly limiting their offer and they lost their dream home, when they could have won it.

 Emotional Distress and Financial Loss from this Mortgage Broker's unqualified advice

 As a result of this unqualified advice, our client missed out on their dream home, and that resulted in our client suffering emotional damage and distress.
-This is on top of the loss time, and monetary losses from the wasted building and pest inspections and legal contract review, plus the 2 extra months of rents which the clients would now have to pay.
+This is on top of the loss time, and monetary losses from the wasted building and pest inspections and legal contract review, plus 2 additional months of rents which the clients would now have to pay.
 It caused them about $10,000 worth of monetary loss.

 This same mortgage clerk subsequently provided another misleading information to our client on a second property.
-But we managed to discover this second instance early, independently fact-checked the mortgage clerk's claim, challenged the mortgage clerk's view and corrected our client's misunderstanding.
+But we managed to discover this second instance early, independently fact-checked the mortgage clerk's claim, challenged the mortgage clerk's opinion and corrected our client's misunderstanding.

 Any other uneducated buyers or buyers without any professional support, would have once again believed the misinformation from this mortgage clerk.
 If we had not picked this up, our clients would once again be misled by this novice clerk and missed the property they wanted.
-It would have caused our clients much more financial damage this time, as it came much later in the buying process.
+It would have caused our clients even more financial damage this time, as it came much later in the buying process.

 Case 2.
 Investor Bought Sub Standard Properties from Mortgage Broker Friend

 This property investor contacted our office one day, seeking a review of their investment properties.
 They were seeking to understand how they can improve the performance of their property portfolio.
-In one look, our property advocates casually asked how had they accumulated the properties.
+In one look, our property advocates casually asked how had they bought the properties.
 "Recommended by their mortgage broker (who happened to be their friend)" was the answer.
 This was the first red flag.

 This client was also surprised to realise that despite years of owning these properties, and making payments towards the properties, the value of their properties had not grown at all.
-They still owe the lenders more than what the properties were worth.
+In fast they still owe the lenders more than what the properties were worth.
 They are in a situation called negative equity.
 Where they owe more than what the assets are worth.
 It is dangerous.
 They could and did find themselves in financial distress for years.

-With this client, if they had bought the right properties, instead of the dud investment properties recommended by the mortgage broker, they could well be retired with a few properties fully paid off by now.
+With this client, if they had bought the right properties, instead of the dud investment properties recommended by the mortgage broker, they could very well be retired with a few properties fully paid off by now.

 There are many more other examples out there.
 Time and time again, we hear stories of property owners ending up in trouble or with the wrong properties, due to unqualified advice from unqualified people.
 And it is about time property buyers get educated on who they should trust to receive these advice.